TaikiLazos/FACT-submission/README.md

     - `--wd`: Weight decay, (Float).
     - `--lp`: Use link prediction Graphair variant.
 (Flag)
     - `--result_path`: Path to save the results (String).
     - `--state`: Specify the state of the model to reproduce for claim 2.
-(Int) By default, normal. 'ep' disables Edge Perturbation and 'fm' disables Feature Masking.
+(String) By default, normal. 'ep' disables Edge Perturbation and 'fm' disables Feature Masking.